25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 You’ve probably heard of Weber Grills but did you know its classic grill was inspired by buoys?
 Prior to the 1950s, most barbecues were open charcoal braziers, which meant the food and flame were susceptible to wind and rain.
 A salesman from Weber Brothers Metal Works solved this problem by bringing home one of the metal buoys the company manufactured, cutting it in half, and rigging up a homemade lidded grill.
 This became the model for the Weber Kettle Grill.
-Here are more fascinating stories behind inventions you use all the time.

 Today Weber Grills has expanded their line.
 In addition to their iconic line of charcoal grills, they also sell propane grills and accessories like the Weber Barbecue System Griddle, which sits on top of your grill so you can saute or make pancakes, bacon, grilled cheese sandwiches in the great outdoors.